Chukslord1/AGORA_PYQT5/README.md

 # Agora Video Call Demo

-This is a python demo for Agora 1-to-1 video call.
+This is a python demo for a simple 1-to-1 Agora video call.